 Which meningococcal vaccines are available?

-In the U.S., three meningococcal vaccines are available:
+In the U.S., two meningococcal vaccines are available:

 Meningococcal polysaccharide vaccine (MPSV4), sold as Menomune

-Meningococcal conjugate vaccine (MCV4), sold as Menactra and Menveo
+Meningococcal conjugate vaccine (MCV4), sold as Menactra, MenHibrix, and Menveo.

-These meningitis vaccines can prevent four types of meningococcal disease, which represents about 70% of the cases in the U.S.
+Each of these vaccines can prevent four types of meningococcal disease, which make up about 70% of the cases in the U.S.

 Who needs a meningococcal vaccine?